Cathedral Provincial Park and Protected Area: Recreation

 The park is home to front-country vehicle-accessible camping as well as back-country camping.
 There are multiple day-use areas in the park.
 Accommodation is provided within the park at the Cathedral Lakes Lodge.
 There are no public roads within the park itself.
 The park is connected to E. C. Manning Provincial Park by the Centennial Trail from Osoyoos to Simon Fraser University.
-Though it has not been maintained recently and no longer appears on maps of Manning Park.
+Though it has not been maintained recently, and is no longer appears on maps of Manning Park.